Skip to content

 While a standard frequency counter captures "signal fluctuations" broadly, the Lock-in Frequency Counter compares the input signal with a reference signal (NCO: Numerically Controlled Oscillator) and visualizes the "deviation" with extremely high resolution.

 It is suitable for observing the long-term stability (drift) of a clock source, wow and flutter in tape decks and record players, or minute frequency changes such as Doppler shifts.
+Recent estimation improvements also make the display more resistant to startup bias and better aligned with the actual elapsed sample time, which helps long-running measurements feel steadier and more trustworthy.

 Operation